wayfair-incubator/gbq/README.md

 2. Ensure this change has been merged to the default branch with all the code that should be included in the release.
 3. Create a new GitHub release.
 The tag should be named: `vX.Y.Z`

-This will trigger the CI system to build a wheel and a source distributions of the package and push them to [PyPI][pypi].
+This will trigger the CI system to build a wheel, and a source distributions of the package and push them to [PyPI][pypi].

 ## Documentation